-In addition to the building blocks mentioned above, more can be added to the Teams group, depending on the needs of the project coordinator or project partners.
-Other possible building blocks include: a project wiki, a shared calendar, a news page and RSS feeds (to relevant websites or social media).
-In MS Teams, distribution groups can also be set up so that a message sent in the chat channel can be sent to all members of the distribution list if desired also by email.
+In addition to the building blocks mentioned above, more can be added to the Teams group, depending on the needs of the Project Coordinator or project partners.
+Other possible building blocks include a project wiki, a shared calendar, a news page and RSS feeds (to relevant websites or social media).
+In MS Teams, distribution groups can also be set up so that a message sent in the chat channel can be sent to all members of the distribution list, if desired, also by email.
 A distribution list can contain up to 3,500 members and up to 100 such distribution lists ("tags") can be set up per MS Teams group.
 Our license allows you to set up to 500,000 team pages.
 Up to 25 TB of data storage is available per page, and individual files can be up to 250 GB in size.
-However, the maximum storage volume of our company is 1.23 TB.
-But also with this sufficient storage capacity is available for the entire duration of the project.
-Up to 2,5,000 accounts can be set up per Teams group for the various project members.
-The MS Teams and SharePoint pages will remain available online until the project is completed, i.e. beyond the official duration of the project, until the final payment of CINEA has been received by the project coordinator and the coordinator has made the last payments to the individual project partners.
+Although the maximum storage volume of our company is 1.23 TB, this storage capacity is sufficient and available for the entire duration of the project.
+Up to 25,000 accounts can be set up per Teams group for the various project members.
+The MS Teams and SharePoint pages will remain available online until the project is completed, i.e., beyond the official duration of the project, until the final payment of CINEA has been received by the Project Coordinator and the coordinator has made the last payments to the individual project partners.